cashTangoTangoCash/orgFixLinks/README.md

 # orgFixLinks.py, a Python Command-Line Utility

+**WARNING** many users will not want a header added to their org files.
+The script can/will be modified to accomodate this, but at this time adds headers to all org files.

 Be sure to check out
 the [wiki](https://github.com/cashTangoTangoCash/orgFixLinks/wiki).
 There is a cookbook section.
-Also check out orgFixLinksHighlights.mm.
+Also check out orgFixLinksHighlights.mm, which is readable using Freeplane.

 This is a script aspriring to be in this category: <http://orgmode.org/worg/org-tools/>